afanimartin/give_now/README.md

 - add local caching
 - localization [ENGLISH, ARABIC]
 - onboard users after signing up
+- add only items not in user's cart
 - user should be able to add reviews
 - user should be able to remove images during preview
 - make launcher icon large enough